strangetom/ingredient-parser/docs/source/guide/features.rst

 .. attention::

     It is likely that some of these features aren't necessary.
-There is a big chunk of work for the future to determine the most useful features.
+There is a chunk of work for the future to determine the most useful features.